kangc2/thermal-matlab/How to Github.md

 3. At the bottom of page, there is a commit changes box to add comments
 4. Click commit changes

-To commit a change on your computer (using Desktop App):
+To commit and push a change on your computer (using Desktop App):
+1. From your cloned repository, open the file
+2. Edit File normally
+3. Save and go back to desktop app and add comments and click 'commit to 'branch name''
+4. Click push changes too

+## Pull Request
+When we are done comitting, its time to peer review.

 Reference used to edit .md files: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax